redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Whilst the VPC link is being provisioned start creating the HTTP API type and give it a name before pressing the Review and Create button (skip all of the other steps).

-From the develop drow-down that appears select routes and create a route.
-Set the method to ANY and path to /{proxy+}.
+From the develop drop down that appears select routes and create a route.
+Set the method to ANY and route to /{proxy+}.

+On the next screen that appears select the ANY method under the /{proxy+} route and attach an integration to this route.
+Select create and attach an integration.
+Set the integration target to private resource.
+Select manual for the method and choose ALB/NLB for the target service.
+Select the correct NLB (echo $elb).
+Select only the TCP:80 listener.
+Do not touch any of the advanced settings.
+Select the VPC link that should have completed provisioning by now.

+From the integrations drop down select manage integration and create a new parameter mapping.
+Set the mapping type to all incoming requests and add a new mapping.
+The details of the mapping are as follows:

-header.Host
+	parameter to modify = header.Host
-Overwrite
+	modification type = Overwrite
-echo.example.com
+	value = echo.example.com

+Push the Create button and that completes the setup.

+Select the API URL for the $default stage.
+It should look something like this: https://0fj4opay08.execute-api.ap-southeast-1.amazonaws.com and paste it into a browser.

+The echoserver response indicates that the real IP address of the user-agent is now in the forwarded field of the header and the x-forwarded-for contains the IP address of the ENI for the API Gateway that the VPC link created.
+The client_address field should be the same as before.

 ***